pptrgi/react-portfolio-website/README.md

 1. The Footer includes links to my social media profiles and quick links, and copyright information

 ## Installation

 1. Clone the repository to your local machine: `git clone git@github:pptrgi/react-portfolio-website.git`
 1. Navigate to the project directory: `cd react-portfolio-website`
 1. Install the dependencies: `npm install`
-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev`
    This will open the app in your default browser at http://localhost:3000

 ## Usage

 Once you have the development server running, you can start using and modifying the app to your liking.

 ## License

 This project is licensed under the MIT License.

-## Contributing
-If you would like to contribute to this project, please open a pull request.

 ## Acknowledgments

 - I'd like to acknowledge the use of React library in the development of this project
 - Thanks Font Awesome for the icons used in this application
 - Emailjs provides the email service